A New Algorithm for Applying Sequences of Affine Transformations in Quantum Circuits: Sequential Affine Transformations

 To achieve the final amplitudes for this transformation, accumulated over a sub-state in a quantum circuit, the circuit width must be strategically expanded, along with constructing a unitary version of each \( A_j \).
 Additionally, each \( B_j \) must be resized appropriately to match the expanded dimensions of the associated unitary version of \( A_j \).
 At each step \( j \), the process involves Hadamard-supported element-wise addition and subtraction, followed by conditional initialization of the resulting state with an additional ancillary qubit.
 These steps ensure the sequential application of the affine transformations within the quantum circuit.
 The complete sequence of operations is outlined as follows:

-\textbf{Step 1: Amplitude Initialization} Starting with an \( s \)-qubit system initialized in the state \( \ket{0}^{\otimes s} \), we encode a given (user-supplied) normalized vector $\Psi = [x_1, x_2, \dots, x_N]^T \in \mathbb{R}^N$ into the amplitudes of the last \( n \) qubits ($n \leq s$) of the system, where \( N = 2^n \)\footnote{Both our method and the technique on the first page of the manuscript assume a normalized input state.
-It is possible to extend either technique to handle non-normalized input states with the addition of ancillary qubits and with larger matrices.}.
+\textbf{Step 1: Amplitude Initialization} Starting with an \( s \)-qubit system initialized in the state \( \ket{0}^{\otimes s} \), we encode a given (user-supplied) normalized vector $\Psi = [x_1, x_2, \dots, x_N]^T \in \mathbb{R}^N$ (or can be complex, look into the footnote) into the amplitudes of the last \( n \) qubits ($n \leq s$) of the system, where \( N = 2^n \)\footnote{Both our method and the technique on the first page of the manuscript assume a normalized input state.
+It is possible to extend either technique to handle non-normalized input states with the addition of ancillary qubits and with larger matrices.
+Similarly, we can also use complex amplitudes, which creates extra cost on tomography to retrieve exact amplitudes.}.
 This yields an initialized state

 \textbf{Step 2: Apply Unitary Transformation} To apply the first transformation matrix \( A_1^{N\times N} \), we construct a unitary \( U_{1} \in \mathbb{R}^{(2N) \times (2N)} \) using block encoding.
 This unitary acts on \( n+1 \) qubits and transforms the state such that the amplitude corresponding to \( \ket{i} \) becomes \( x_i^{U_1} \).
 The resulting quantum state is given by: